josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 As soon as I created the file and started typing, Copilot did all the zany things you might expect: it tried to import a library that didn't actually exist in my codebase, as well as a Svelte export that I didn't need at all.
 It _also_ reached for its favorite bit, and slung an ungodly amount of ghost divs into my editor.

 Funny, but not concerning.
-Ultimately, any dev with any experience at all ought to be able to immediately identify that as the hallucination it is.<Footnote number="2" /> The rest, tooling should spot, even if you didn't.
+Ultimately, any dev with any experience at all ought to be able to immediately identify that as the hallucination it is.<footnote>“Hallucination” is a nice word the AI industry made up to explain that its product is failing, without admitting its product is failing, and framing it as a charming side effect rather than a massive flaw.</footnote> The rest, tooling should spot, even if you didn't.

 As for the relevant bits of code, I'd expect most any competent frontend developer should probably know something like this markup (maybe not this exactly, but something in this general shape) is the proper solution: